 One of the reasons why I think we resisted the temptation so viciously was probably due to my own personal experience.

 When I told my mother I wanted to marry someone from an opposite caste it did not go down well.
 All of a sudden I was bombarded by messages and calls from other family members trying to get me to change my mind.
-Even the suggestion of doing a “behind closed doors” wedding was being touted around as a fair middle ground.
-My initial reaction was “screw you”, but in the cold light of day I actually felt really let down by those closest to me.
+Even the suggestion of doing a “behind closed doors” wedding was being touted around.
+My initial reaction was anger, but in the cold light of day I actually felt really let down and saddened by those closest to me.

 After the initial anger subsided I realised I needed to use the opportunity to educate my family – even if it took years.
 However, in the meantime no matter how long it was going to take, it was not going to stop me settling down with the woman of my choice.
-This was simply about right and wrong.
 Every bone in my body was telling me that they were in the wrong and I had the chance to change things for the better – for everyone.

 I hope that those of you reading my story can also stand up to the ideology of the Punjabi caste system.
-It’s outdated, elitist and if you believe in the Sikh religion (within which I was brought up) there is definitely no room for it.
+It’s outdated, elitist and there is definitely no room for it.

-I remember when I was a kid, telling my mother after leaving the local Gurdwara that I think the caste system is wrong and that I was going to prove it.
-Maybe it was destined to be so.
+I remember when I was a kid, telling my mother after leaving the local Gurdwara (Sikh Temple) that I think the caste system is wrong and that I was going to prove it.
+Maybe this was the way it was meant to work out all along.

 Thanks for sharing Pali!